Download Ghana Guide

-Maternity leave is 12 weeks, and in certain cases, this can be extended.
-After returning from maternity leave, a woman is entitled to one hour during the workday to nurse until the child reaches the age of one year old.
+After returning from maternity leave, the woman is entitled to one hour’s leave during the workday to nurse the child until the child reaches the age of one.

-There is no statutory paternity leave in Ghana.
+There are no statutory laws regarding paternity leave.

-In Ghana, either the employee or employer is able to terminate the employment contract at any time.
-Termination must be given in writing.
+Either the employee or employer can terminate the employment contract at any time.
+Notice in writing is required.

-If termination is deemed unfair, the employee can make a claim with the labor court and in some cases, have their employment re-instated.
-Reasons for unfair termination include:
+If the termination is deemed unfair, the employee may make a claim with the labor court and in some cases, have their employment re-instated.

 Notice period in Ghana is as follows: